Near-Field Communications with Block-Dominant Compressed Sensing: Fundamentals, Approaches, and Future Directions: Conclusions

 \ifCLASSOPTIONcaptionsoff

 \fi

-\textbf{Liyang Lu} received his Ph.D. degree from Beijing University of Posts and Telecommunications in 2022, China.
+\textbf{Liyang Lu} [M] received his Ph.D. degree from Beijing University of Posts and Telecommunications in 2022, China.
 He is currently a Post Doctoral Fellow with Tsinghua University.
-His research includes compressed sensing and signal optimization.
+His research includes compressed sensing, cognitive radios, and MIMO communications.